ISG-ICS/cloudberry/docs/quick-start.md

 ## Setup TwitterMap locally

 This page includes instructions on how to setup a small instance of the [TwitterMap](http://cloudberry.ics.uci.edu/demos/twittermap/) on a local machine.
+The relation between TwitterMap and Cloudberry is shown in the following figure:
+![architecture][architecture]

 System requirements: